Command Line Interface

 processes

-: the markdown file with the process description.index.js
+: Markdown file with the process description.index.js

 orindex.py

-: The parameters schema JSON file.parameters.json
+: Parameters schema JSON file.parameters.json

 credentials